 Consider Suing the Credit Reporting Agency

 If you were seriously harmed, for example, the CRA continued to give out incomplete or inaccurate information after you requested corrections, consider suing.
-The FCRA lets you sue a credit reporting agency for negligent or willful noncompliance with the law within two years after you discover the agency’s harmful behavior or within five years after the harmful behavior occurs, whichever is sooner.
+The FCRA lets you sue a credit reporting agency, or any other person or entity that violates the law, for negligent or willful noncompliance with the law within two years after you discover the harmful behavior or within five years after the harmful behavior occurs, whichever is sooner.